monospice/spicy-identifiers/README.md

 Changing Dynamic Identifier Types
 ---------------------------------

-One may obtain a particular identifer type from any of the Dynamic Identifier classes in this package.
+We can obtain a particular identifer type from any of the Dynamic Identifier classes in this package.
 For example, a developer can get the `DynamicVariable` representation of a `DynamicMethod` with the same identifier name, but with methods specific to variables: